cicd-with-openshift-at-devopsfusion/instructions/README.md

 ![OpenShift Online](images/openshift_online.png)

-To use the OpenShift online, you need a RedHat account.
+To use the OpenShift online platform, you need a RedHat account.
 If you don't have an account yet, you can create one by clicking on __Sign up for OpenShift Online__ on the lower left-hand side of the page.
 To verify your account, RedHat will ask you to provide an email address